microsoft/botframework-solutions/docs/_docs/skills/samples/calendar.md

 }
 ```

-2. Configure the settings of your registered app in Azure App Registration portal
+2. Configure the settings of your registered app in the Azure App Registration portal
     - This app will request the permission for **Place.Read.All** scope.
 There are two ways to grant the consent:
-      1. In API permissions, add a permission for **Place.Read.All** scope, and grant admin consent for your orgnization.
+      1. In API permissions, add a permission for **Place.Read.All** scope, and grant admin consent for your organization.
       2. Make sure your account has permission to access your tenant's meeting room data so that you can consent on behalf of your organization in the login step, testing the previous query will validate this.
     - In Authentication
       - Set "Treat application as a public client" as "Yes"